The two-clock problem in population dynamics: Perron-Frobenius theory

-\section{Perron-Frobenius Theory}
+\section{Perron-Frobenius theory}

 In this section we review the basic elements of Perron-Frobenius theory as discussed in \cite{bapat_nonnegative_1997}.
 Call a nonnegative matrix $M \geq 0$ \emph{primitive} if $M^n$ has all positive entries for some $n \geq 1$.
-Then the Perron-Frobenius theorem states a that $M$ has a unique positive eigenvalue $\lambda > 0$ of multiplicity $1$ such that all other eigenvalues have norm strictly less than $\lambda$.
-In particular, $\lambda = \spr(M)$.
+The Perron-Frobenius theorem states that a primitive matrix $M$ has a unique positive eigenvalue $\lambda > 0$ of multiplicity $1$ such that all other eigenvalues have norm strictly less than $\lambda$.
+In particular, $\lambda$ coincides with the spectral radius $\rho(M)$.
 Furthermore, the left and right eigenvectors corresponding to $\lambda$ have positive entries.

 For a primitive matrix $M$ with dominant eigenvalue $\lambda$ the system

 with $b \geq 0$ has no solution unless $b = 0$.
 Indeed, by the Fredholm alternative, Eq.~\eqref{eq:apdx_pf_fredholm_eq} has a solution if and only if